 In the future, we may increase our capital resources by making additional offerings of debt or equity securities, which may include senior or subordinated notes, classes of preferred stock and/or common stock.
 We will be able to issue additional shares of common stock or preferred stock without stockholder approval, unless stockholder approval is required by applicable law or the rules of any stock exchange or automated quotation system on which our securities may be listed or traded.
 Upon liquidation, holders of our debt securities and shares of preferred stock and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common stock.
 Additional equity offerings could significantly dilute the holdings of our existing stockholders or reduce the market price of our common stock, or both.
 Holders of our common stock are not entitled to preemptive rights or other protections against dilution.
 Preferred stock and debt, if issued, could have a preference on liquidating distributions or a preference on dividend or interest payments that could limit our ability to make distributions to the holders of our common stock.
-Because our decision to issue securities in any future offerings.
+Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
 Thus, our stockholders bear the risk of our future offerings reducing the market price of our common stock and diluting their interest.